Sandy Newman: Voter engagement and civic participation consulting

 In 2003, Newman became concerned that large-scale minority voter registration drives by non-profit, non-partisan organizations had not been conducted since 1994.
 He shifted to a part-time status at Fight Crime: Invest in Kids and began advising donors and non-profit organizations in an effort to spur larger minority voter registration drives.
 In 2004, over 1.4 million new voters were successfully added to the rolls by non-profit organizations.
 In 2005, Newman resigned from the presidency of Fight Crime: Invest-in-Kids and began full-time advising of donors.
 In 2008, non-profits successfully registered four million new voters.

 Voices for Progress

 In 2009, Newman founded Voices for Progress, which combines the strategy of grassroots organizing with the influence of leaders.
 Newman developed this organization to advocate for climate change regulation, education funding and economic opportunity, immigration reform, campaign finance reform, and other issues.
 He stepped down as president in April, 2017, and was succeeded by Daniel Penchina.

-"Catholic Spring"

-In October 2016, WikiLeaks published an email Newman had sent to John Podesta in which discussed the possibility of a "Catholic Spring":